mattiasherrfurth/mattiasherrfurth/README.md

 ## About Me

 I'm a data professional with an engineering background and a passion for computer systems.
 I have knowledge across many STEM subjects and an eternal curiosity to learn more.
 I find computing systems endlessly interesting, and have used various flavors of Linux in order to enhance my understanding of operating systems and command lines.
 I have administrated Windows and Linux servers, SQL and NoSQL databases, and environments in AWS.
+I have many years of experience preprocessing and reporting data from enterprise warehouses, multi-domain networks, and serverless deployments in AWS GovCloud.

 ## Skills